top of page

 What are “Breeder’s Terms”?

-Health testing, temperament, and experience guide our decisions.
+Health testing, temperament and experience guide our breeding decisions in every arrangement.
 Not every pup on breeding terms turns out to be what we want to go on with in our breeding program, and if that’s the case, they simply become beloved desexed family pets.
+We always aim to work with our puppy owners, maintaining fairness, transparency, and a shared love for the breed.

 Desexing

-Even after 25 years of breeding, we've experienced 3 unplanned litters – and we've always been honest about them.
+Even after 25 years of breeding, we've experienced 3 unplanned litters – and we've always been honest about it.
 Hormones are powerful!
 So we totally understand how easily it can happen, and we support our families in doing the right thing.

-If you ever have questions about our contracts, breeding terms or expectations, we’re always happy to chat.
-At the end of the day, we just want our puppies to be cherished, well cared for, and to live their best lives – and we’ll always do our part to make that happen.
+At the end of the day, we just want our puppies to be cherished, well cared for, and to live their best lives – and we’ll always go above and beyond to make that happen.

 CONTRACT BREACHES & LEGALITY

 One of the cases was set as a binding precedent under the Victorian Civil and Administrative Tribunal (VCAT) whereby it was considered enough of a high profile case that it is listed on Australasian Legal Information Institute website.
+In this case, the buyer took out a whole generation of our bloodlines we worked so hard for, in breaching the contract.

 Case Summary: The Deputy President presiding over the matter went into detail about the case.
 The Deputy President stated that the Respondent (buyer) agreed to buy the puppy on terms which would enable the breeder (us) to have one litter of pups, which the Deputy President stated was not as part of some ambitious money making enterprise, but for the genuine purpose of developing the breed.

-The buyer made many excuses not to x-ray the dog to assess the dog's breeding suitability.
-The dog was finally x-rayed after we had to step in and make the appointment, a long time after they were due.
-The buyer also made excuses such as the dog had not come into season for several years, which was unlikely.
-We paid for a reproductive specialist to examine and test the dog, which was found to be totally normal.
-Shortly before mating, the buyer went and desexed the dog behind our back, further breaching the agreement.
+The buyer also made excuses such as the dog had not come into season for several years, which was highly unlikely.
+We paid for a reproductive specialist to examine and test the dog, which was found to be completely normal.
+Shortly before mating was arranged, the buyer went and desexed the dog behind our back, further breaching the agreement.

 Deputy President acknowledged that in breaching the contract, the buyer caused heads of loss and damage to us.
 This included (1) financial loss, (2) loss of reputation due to the persons involved and what they posted on social media, (3) loss of bloodline caused by the Respondent taking out a generation, and more.

-Deputy President stated that the Respondent went to entirely "superfluous issues in which she attempted to justify her conduct".
+Deputy President stated that the Respondent went to entirely "superfluous issues in which she attempted to justify her conduct"

 In what the Deputy President called an "appalling and blatant breach of her obligations" under the contract, the Respondent unilaterally desexed the dog, a female sold under breeding terms.